 What are your rights?

-- Right to erasure (also known as the Right to be Forgotten) – In certain circumstances, you may ask us to delete information about you and stop processing or publishing it.
+• Right to erasure (also known as the Right to be Forgotten) – In certain circumstances, you may ask us to delete information about you and stop processing or publishing it.

-• Right to object – to object to processing of your personal information
+• Right to object – where you object to processing of your personal information.